anyiheng119/anyiheng119.github.io/_pages/teaching.md

 “I just want to take a moment and register a big compliment about Yiheng as he’s fulfilling his role as our Fellow.
 He has already been a fabulous support this semester to me as I teach Data Management.
 He’s dependable, he’s fast, he’s kept a lot of student technical headaches off of my desk, and he always has a great attitude.
 I only wish we could clone him!”

-*Dr. Jennifer Claggett, Assistant Professor*
+*Dr. Jennifer Claggett, Associate Professor*